tethig/the-fourth-r/docs/README.md

 ## Installing R
 If you have your own computer it is easy to install R. You can do so via the Comprehensive R Archive Network (CRAN).
 To do this you can use your search engine to find "R" and from the R homepage choose a local mirror site ([direct link here](https://cran.r-project.org/mirrors.html)).
 This works for all major operating systems.
 Mac users may, however, also find nightly builds on [this bleeding-edge repository](https://mac.r-project.org).
 While R is all you need, I strongly recommend using an "Integrated Development Environment" (IDE) while you learn.
 This is a piece of software that allows you to see extra information (such as what's in the computer memory, help pages and plots) in an organised layout on your screen.
 Probably the most popular IDE, and the one I recommend, is the [RStudio Open Source Edition](https://www.rstudio.com/products/rstudio/download/).

-If you are a power user and you want to do some additional things with R, you may find my [tips and tricks repository](https://github.com/tethig/turbo-spoon) helpful.
+## Additional Tools
+You may view Jupyter Notebook files using Jupyter Notebook or Jupyter Lab (recommended installation via ana|miniconda) and R Markdown documents can be read by RStudio.
+I may add some details on this in my [tips and tricks repository](https://github.com/tethig/turbo-spoon) or in the class, but you can simply follow the online links given above to view these files.

 ## Recommended Reading
-This page supports our lessons on basic R functionality.
-For the [tidyverse](https://www.tidyverse.org), I currently recommend [R for Data Science](https://r4ds.had.co.nz) and the [R Graphics Cookbook](https://r-graphics.org).
+I recommend the following resources for further study of R:
+- [Tidyverse Homepage](https://www.tidyverse.org): a useful reference point for working with these libraries.
+- [R for Data Science](https://r4ds.had.co.nz): a comprehensive book which teaches many aspects of R (from data organisation through plotting to R markdown) with an emphasis on the tidyverse.
+- [R Graphics Cookbook](https://r-graphics.org): the second edition of this reference guide for plotting is most helpful.
+- [R Graph Gallery](https://www.r-graph-gallery.com): a great place to go for plotting ideas and for coded examples of many common and rare plots.
+- [Quick R](https://www.statmethods.net/): a useful reference site for basic statistical analyses in R